alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

     </div>
 </div>

-* This was achieved by using Post-Processing effects & a low-res distorted render texture layered on top of it.
+* This was achieved by using Post-Processing & a distorted render texture layered on top of it.
 * You can play the game [here](https://makra.itch.io/are-ya-winning-son) and watch its devlog [here](https://youtu.be/Anhjc7sRoFc).

 #### 8.0 Pixel Art - Doge to the Moon